siberoloji/siberoloji.github.io/content/blog/2022-03-02-view-binding-with-activities-in-an-android-project.md

 }</code></pre>
 <!-- /wp:code -->

   For example, in the beginning, we have an activity_main.xml layout file.
 After activating View Binding, a new Class will be created named ActivityMainBinding.
-Now we can use this class in our activity file.</p>
+Now we can use this class in our activity file.

 <!-- wp:code -->